dotnet/AspNetCore.Docs/aspnetcore/fundamentals/configuration/options.md

 <xref:Microsoft.Extensions.Options.IOptionsMonitorCache%601> is used by <xref:Microsoft.Extensions.Options.IOptionsMonitor%601> to cache `TOptions` instances.
 The <xref:Microsoft.Extensions.Options.IOptionsMonitorCache%601> invalidates options instances in the monitor so that the value is recomputed (<xref:Microsoft.Extensions.Options.IOptionsMonitorCache`1.TryRemove*>).
 Values can be manually introduced with <xref:Microsoft.Extensions.Options.IOptionsMonitorCache`1.TryAdd*>.
 The <xref:Microsoft.Extensions.Options.IOptionsMonitorCache`1.Clear*> method is used when all named instances should be recreated on demand.

 <xref:Microsoft.Extensions.Options.IOptionsSnapshot%601> is useful in scenarios where options should be recomputed on every request.
-For more information, see the [Reload configuration data with IOptionsSnapshot](#reload-configuration-data-with-ioptionssnapshot) section.
+For more information, see the [Reload configuration data](#ios) section.

 <xref:Microsoft.Extensions.Options.IOptions%601> can be used to support options.
 However, <xref:Microsoft.Extensions.Options.IOptions%601> doesn't support the preceding scenarios of <xref:Microsoft.Extensions.Options.IOptionsMonitor%601>.
 You may continue to use <xref:Microsoft.Extensions.Options.IOptions%601> in existing frameworks and libraries that already use the <xref:Microsoft.Extensions.Options.IOptions%601> interface and don't require the scenarios provided by <xref:Microsoft.Extensions.Options.IOptionsMonitor%601>.

+<a name="ios"></a>

-## IOptionsSnapshot
+## Use IOptionsSnapshot to read updated data

 Using <xref:Microsoft.Extensions.Options.IOptionsSnapshot%601>, options are computed once per request when accessed and cached for the lifetime of the request.
+Changes to the configuration are read after the app starts.

 The difference between `IOptionsMonitor` and `IOptionsSnapshot` is that: